ATP roundup: Pospisil beats fellow Canadian in Montpellier

 On Wednesday, Moutet fired seven aces in his three-hour win over Pella.

-Also moving into the quarterfinals were third-seeded Cristian Garin of Chile, sixth-seeded Pablo Cuevas of Uruguay and Andrej Martin of Slovakia.
+Also moving into the quarterfinals were sixth-seeded Pablo Cuevas of Uruguay and Andrej Martin of Slovakia.

 Tata Open Maharashtra